charlesX0101/system-recon-dashboard/README.md

 - Status checks on servers or workstations
 - Lightweight diagnostics in minimal environments

-Built as a practical tool and as part of learning to work directly with the Linux CLI during custom Arch Linux setups.
+Built as a practical tool and for learning to work directly with the Linux CLI during custom Arch Linux setups.

 ---